 Dear colleagues, On behalf of the Institute of International Studies, I would like to welcome you to our community.
 This Handbook for PhD Students is an important document that provides you with key academic, enrolment, and student policies and procedures pertinent to your education.
 This handbook also includes some general curriculum, the academic calendar, and information on student life that can also be found on the Faculty's website.
 We appreciate that you have chosen our Institute for your PhD studies and you want to focus more intensively on science and scientific work in your life.
 To get a PhD may be a long way with many struggles for your final goal, but all of them will make you smarter and stronger.
 The Institute of International Studies will help you by providing an excellent and motivating working environment to start your successful career in science and academia.
 It is committed to fostering a safe, inclusive, and welcoming environment for you to achieve your personal and academic goals.
 Therefore, as an Institute of International Studies community member, you are responsible for reviewing, understanding, and abiding by the policies and regulations outlined here, as well as all other university policies.
 The Institute of International Studies is a place that thrives when students succeed.
 That's why we're all here.
 Please utilise the abundant resources available at the Institute that are designed for just that-your success.

 We welcome your full participation in life at the Institute of International Studies and wish you the very best as you pursue your passion.

-Sincerely

-Dr Tomáš Nigrin
+Sincerely Dr Tomáš Nigrin

 Director of the Institute

 Table of Contents

-PHD board
+PHD board 1

-PhD programmes 3
+PhD programmes

 General Information 5

-Funding
+Funding 11

 Student mobility 15

 How to enrol and what to do next?
 19

 Facilities for PhD students

-Student representation
+Student representation 25

-Covid-19 27

 Institutional Structure

-Life in Prague 33
+Life in Prague 31

-Usoful contacts 20
+Useful contacts 37

 PHD board

 About

-The Institute of International Studies, Faculty of Social Sciences, Charles University offers two PhD programmes -International Area Studies (IAS) and Modern History (MH) - that can be studied either in the Czech language or in the English language.
-Each programme has a director, prof. Michal Kubát for IAS and Dr Ota Konrád for MH.
+The Institute of International Studies, Faculty of Social Sciences, Charles University offers two PhD programmes - Area Studies (AS) and Modern History (MH) - that can be studied either in the Czech language or in the English language.
+Each programme has a director, prof. Michal Kubát for AS and prof. Ota Konrád for MH.
 Programme Directors approve the Individual Study Plan, confirm courses completion and chair the Subject Area Board that assess student progress in the studies every six months (January, June).
 Besides, Programme Directors should be your first point of contact for any query related to the academic content of your programme (curriculum, student mobility, thesis, state exam etc.).
-Both programmes have the same point of contact for any query related to the operation of the programme and your participation in the programme -PhD Programme Coordinator, Gabriela Špetová.
-The programme coordinator is here to provide a response or an update e-mail to all student queries.

-Director of International Area Studies programme
+Director of Area Studies programme

-Prof. Michal Kubát: michal.kubat@fsv.cuni.cz
+• Prof. Michal Kubát: michal.kubat@fsv.cuni.cz

 Director of Modern History programme

-Dr Ota Konrád: ota.konrad@fsv.cuni.cz
+• Prof. Ota Konrád: ota.konrad@fsv.cuni.cz

-PhD Coordinator

-Gabriela Špetová gabriela.spetova@fsv.cuni.cz